JetBrains/intellij-coverage/HOWTORUN.md

 ```
 Collected coverage is written to the `report.ic` file.

+#### Open report in IDEA
+You can open the resulting `report.ic` in IDEA with [Show Coverage Data action](https://www.jetbrains.com/help/idea/switching-between-code-coverage-suites.html)

 ### Generate XML report
 Now we can transform binary report to an XML report via Reporter API.